 Frugal Living: 8 Ways To Save Money On Books

 My oldest son currently has two boxes of books in his room, that will be stored for when my younger son is ready.
-In the process of looking around at our book collection, I got to thinking about just how to reduce not only the cost, but the clutter of this many books.
-Here are my tips for how to save on books.
+In the process of looking around at our book collection, I got to thinking about just how to reduce not only the cost but the clutter of this many books.
+Here are my tips on how to save on books.
 Enjoy!

 Buying Books does not need to be expensive, you just need to be a little more aware of where to find the deals.